Farnham District Scout Council

-- Farnham District adheres to the Health and Safety requirements detailed in POR including the requirement that all District events and activities involving young people must complete a written Risk Assessment.
+5.1.1.
+Farnham District adheres to the Health and Safety requirements detailed in POR.
+The requirement is that all District events and activities involving young people must complete a written Risk Assessment.

 5.2.
 Mini Bus Driving

-- Smoking is not allowed in the presence of young people or in any building or structure being used for scouting.
+5.3.1.
+Smoking or E-Smoking (Vaping) is not allowed in the presence of young people or in any building or structure being used for scouting.

-- Farnham District adheres to the rules as detailed in POR Rule 2.4.d.
+5.4.1.
+Farnham District adheres to the rules as detailed in the Green Card and under Safeguarding rules.